zewalldev/yat/README.md

 # yat

-YAT is a simple console tracker for pet projects  based on files and directories.
+YAT is a simple console tracker for pet projects based on the files.

 ## Instalation
 ```